wesnoth/wesnoth/changelog_entries/Miscellaneous_units_changes.md

      * Dragonfly Naiad – cost changed from 8 to 11, xp changed from 23 to 16.
      * Dragonfly – cost changed from 13 to 16, xp changed from 23 to 25.
      * Grand Dragonfly – hp changed from 34 to 39, cost changed from 22 to 30.
+     * Ruffian - cost changed from 6 to 7.
+     * Thug - xp changed from 42 to 32.
+     * Bandit - cost changed from 23 to 22, xp changed from 70 to 61.
+     * Peasant and Woodsman - xp changed from 23 to 19.
+     * Elder Mage - cost changed from 65 to 90.